 Roll call: Molly Frobouck, Craig Robrock, Hunter Scott and Tracy Haling were present.
 Dessa Reimer and Bonnie Kovacs participated by phone.

 Craig was present to discuss the addition of a prelims/finals travel meet to the schedule.
-After discussion, it was decided the August planning meeting will include voting on the meets for the upcoming year.
+After discussion, it was decided that the team will look toward adding an additional preliminary/finals meet to the short course season, but that it is too late to add a meet for this year based on coach scheduling and other concerns.
+The August 2023 planning meeting will include voting on the meets for the upcoming year.

 Minutes from the September 2022 meeting were approved.